 Health Benefits of Cinnamon

-While you may think of it as just a tasty addition to French toast or rice puddin, there are many health benefits of cinnamon.
+While you may think of it as just a tasty addition to French toast or rice pudding, the health benefits of cinnamon are numerous.
 There are many types of cinnamon, but the health studies conducted typically use Cassia, the type normally found in grocery stores.

 Traditional Uses of Cinnamon

 In China, cinnamon has been used for hundreds of years.
-It is believed to improve vitality, boost energy, and increase circulation.
-It was often given to people who had cold feet.
-It is an important ingredient in chai, helping with the digestion of fruits and dairy products.
+It is believed to improve vitality, boost energy and increase circulation.
+It was often given to people who had cold feet, and it is an important ingredient in chai, helping with the digestion of fruits and dairy products.

 • Colds